zwpku/Constrained-HMC/README.md

 Monte Carlo sampler on submanifolds

 ## PREPARE
-1. Install dependent julia libraries, if necessary.
+###1.
+Install dependent julia libraries, if necessary.

-To run the code, the following Julia packages are required.
+The following Julia packages are required.

--HomotopyContinuation
+- HomotopyContinuation
--DynamicPolynomials
+- DynamicPolynomials
--PolynomialRoots
+- PolynomialRoots
--LinearAlgebra
+- LinearAlgebra
--IterativeSolvers
+- IterativeSolvers
--PyPlot
+- PyPlot

 For example, HomotopyContinuation package can be installed as follows.